Two Canoes: John Work comes down the Columbia River

 So in the last John Work journal, he and Peter Skene Ogden had reached Boat Encampment, having come down the Big Hill from Athabasca Pass.
-The year is 1823 — three years before the York Factory Express began to make this journey down the hill.
+In this bit of journal, he will make it all the way to the Upper Arrow Lake.
+The year is 1823 — three years before the York Factory Express began to make this journey down the river.
 But the trail was an old one, used every year by the North West Company men who crossed the mountains into the Columbia District by the dozens.
 It is not known how many men walked over the trail by 1823, but the number must have been in the high hundreds, if not thousands.

-So John Work begins his journey down the Columbia River from Boat Encampment in October 1823:
+So John Work begins his journey down the Columbia River from Boat Encampment to Upper Arrow Lake in October 1823:

 Tuesday 14.
 Thick fog in the morning.
 Employed the greater part of the day preparing to fall down the Columbia and to send back the horses, part of which are to be loaded with bales of Red corded cloth which is not saleable in the Columbia.

 This place is surrounded with high hills, many of which are topped with snow, and covered thickly with wood near the base.